WinDerek/reinforce-py/README.md

 TODO:
 - [x] Grids are not perfectly square.
+- [ ] Refine the arrows.
+- [ ] Adds the functionality to modify rewards.
 - [ ] More responsive for wide or tall screens.
 - [ ] Modify page title.